Impala Frequently Asked Questions

 By default, Impala automatically determines the most efficient order in which to join tables using a cost-based method, based on their overall size and number of rows.
 (This is a new feature in Impala 1.2.2 and higher.)
 The COMPUTE STATS statement gathers information about each table that is crucial for efficient join performance.
 Impala chooses between two techniques for join queries, known as "broadcast joins" and "partitioned joins".
 See Joins in Impala SELECT Statements for syntax details and Performance Considerations for Join Queries for performance considerations.

 How does Impala process join queries for large tables?

 Impala utilizes multiple strategies to allow joins between tables and result sets of various sizes.
 When joining a large table with a small one, the data from the small table is transmitted to each node for intermediate processing.
 When joining two large tables, the data from one of the tables is divided into pieces, and each node processes only selected pieces.
-See Joins in Impala SELECT Statements for details about join processing, Performance Considerations for Join Queries for performance considerations, and Query Hints in Impala SELECT Statements for how to fine-tune the join strategy.
+See Joins in Impala SELECT Statements for details about join processing, Performance Considerations for Join Queries for performance considerations, and Optimizer Hints in Impala for how to fine-tune the join strategy.

 What is Impala's aggregation strategy?

 Impala currently only supports in-memory hash aggregation.
 In Impala 2.0 and higher, if the memory requirements for a join or aggregation operation exceed the memory limit for a particular host, Impala uses a temporary work area on disk to help the query complete successfully.